 Kids Vitamins can be confusing.
 There are so many questions: Is there a such thing as an “unhealthy” kids vitamin?
 Do you need a vitamin with iron?
 Which vitamins are the best?
 Do kids even need vitamins at all?

-Recently, I was talking with a friend and realized that a lot of these questions can be really overwhelming because there is so much information out there!
+A lot of these questions can be really overwhelming because there is so much information out there!
 So I did a bunch of research and found the healthiest kids vitamins out there today.
-This is your guide to multivitamins for kids: what to buy, what not to buy, and what to look out for!
+This is your guide for the best multivitamins for kids: what to buy, what not to buy, and what to look out for!

 When buying a multivitamin, what should you look for?

 Kids multivitamins generally come in two groups: 1) With Iron and 2) Without Iron.
 You should buy a multivitamin that doesn’t exceed 100% daily value of most of the vitamins for your child’s age group – primarily Vitamins A, E and K (that will be indicated by the label on the back).
 The exception here is for Vitamin C and other water-soluble vitamins.
 Vitamin D is a fat soluble vitamin but is ok to have at more than 100% of the daily value because most people are deficient (including kids) and Vitamin D isn’t toxic unless it’s in exceptionally high doses which wouldn’t be in a daily vitamin.
 If the vitamin does have more than 100% of A, E and K then I would just give your child half the dose on the bottle.

 Free Children’s Vitamins 1 Page Printable

 Fill out the form below to receive your FREE 1-page checklist of the best vitamins by age (0-18 years) and the right dosing by age!

 So what should you buy?
 What’s the healthiest children’s vitamin out there?